ZakaHaceCosas/FuckingNode/README.md

 ### Cleaner

 - `fuckingnode clean` - does the obvious.
-- `fuckingnode clean --update` - does the obvious + updates your dependencies.
+- `fuckingnode clean --update` - does the obvious + updates your deps.

 ### Manager